pie75/JoyShockExtension/README.md

 1. ❎ Input is polled from SDL2
 2. ❎ Inputs are processed into Singleton
 3. ❎ InputEvents are generated from Singleton
+4. ❎ Viewport handles InputEvents
-4. ❎ Raw IMU Data is made available to end user as Vector3 and axes.
+5. ❎ Raw IMU Data is made available to end user as Vector3 and axes.
-5. ❎ Data is filtered into motion data (Quaternions, Gravity, Acceleration) for end user.
+6. ❎ Data is filtered into motion data (Quaternions, Gravity, Acceleration) for end user.
-6. ❎ Multiple controllers supported.
+7. ❎ Multiple controllers supported.

 ## Contributing
 I barely know what I'm doing, and I'm about as good at programming as I am at cooking ([awful](https://cdn.discordapp.com/attachments/309861882351583233/892518367704018974/unknown.png)).